Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 While it can be pretty tempting to throw in the kitchen sink, consider that messages are a contract between two endpoints.
 Any change to the message will likely involve a change on both the sender and receiver side.
 The more properties you have on a message, the more reasons it has to change, so keep your messages as slim as possible.

 Also, you should not embed logic within your NServiceBus message classes.
-Each message should only contain only automatic properties and not computed properties or methods.
-However, it is a good practice to instantiate collection properties from a default parameterless constructor as shown above, so that you never have to deal with a potentially null collection.
+Each message should contain only automatic properties and not computed properties or methods.
+Also, it is a good practice to instantiate collection properties from a default parameterless constructor as shown above, so that you never have to deal with a potentially null collection.

 In essence, messages should be carriers for data only.
 This way, discovering a bug in logic will not require redeployment of every endpoint that uses a message.